-In Web.config, ReSharper 2017.1 provides two kinds of code inspections: 14 inspections that detect errors such as broken syntax, unresolved symbols, compiler errors, etc. (you cannot configure or disable any of these inspections), and 10 proprietary code inspections, any of which you can disable or change its severity level.
+In Web.config, ReSharper 2023.3 provides 13 proprietary code inspections, any of which you can disable or change its severity level.

 These code inspections help you detect code issues in design time in all open files, and additionally they allow you to find code issues in specific scope.

-Configurable Web.config inspections are listed below, grouped in the following categories:
+Configurable Web.config inspections are listed below, grouped by their categories.

 Code Notification (2 inspections)